aero-dev-x/ltv-seller-app/README.md

-## Merchant Analytics Dashboard (Vue 3 + Spring Boot)
+## Seller Analytics Dashboard (Vue 3 + Spring Boot)

-Performance analytics dashboard for Amazon-style merchants.
+Performance analytics dashboard for Amazon-style sellers.
 Modern Vue 3 frontend with Vite consumes a Spring Boot REST API backed by PostgreSQL.
 The backend implements intelligent caching, and the UI provides real-time alerts based on sales trends and return rates.

 ### What's here
 - **Frontend**: `frontend/` — Vue 3 application with Vite, Axios, and composables architecture.
 Proxies `/api` requests to the backend.